– Contents –

 Jacqueline (Jackie) Lambert is a fanatical windsurfer, skier and northerner, who can ride a horse, fly a plane and tow a caravan.
 Her claims to fame are fire-eating on Japanese T.V. and sitting on a swing with World Superbike champ, Carl Fogarty – ‘The Blackburn Bullet’ – who lived across the road from her when they were both nine.

 A former beer-taster and biochemist with adventure in her DNA, B.C.
 (Before Canines) she rafted, rock-climbed and backpacked around six continents before giving up the day job to travel full-time with her husband and four dogs.
-Now, she is a doggie travel blogger and author The Adventure Caravanning with Dogs series of memoirs about her travels A.D.
+Now, she is a doggie travel blogger and author of The Adventure Caravanning with Dogs series of memoirs about her travels A.D.
 (After Dog).

 A dedicated dabbler, Jackie loves to try new things.
 Her Adventure A-Z includes everything from Abseiling to Zorbing with a bit of Jousting, Stock Car Racing & Tiger Cuddling thrown in!